PGYER/fastlane-plugin-pgyer/README.md

 channel: Need to update the specified channel of the download short link, can specify only one channel, string type, such as: ABCD.
 Specifies channel uploads.
 If you do not have one, do not use this parameter.

+user_download_file_name: The name of the file downloaded by the user, the string type, such as: test.apk.

 save_uploaded_info_json: (true or false, default to false) Whether to save the information returned by the API interface to a json file.

 ```
 ## Run tests for this plugin